EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 ### Backup and Recovery

 Backup and recovery system should be implemented and tested for full functionality, either via the EWC backup functionality or some open source backup tool.

-DWD: A decision is to be made, which software is suitable for this case.
-TDB: Where to store the backup data with geo redundancy?
+* A decision is to be made, which software is suitable for this case.
+* Where to store the backup data with geo redundancy?

 ### Disaster Recovery and Business Continuity

 In the event of a worst case situation, if only the source code still remains, there should be a disaster recovery procedure.
-This procedure includes plans for a recreation of the whole system starting from the bare source code of the E-SOH project and contains compilation of the project artifacts and creating a new and clean virtual machine setup at the EWC.
+This procedure includes plans for a recreation of the whole system starting from the bare source code of the project and contains compilation of the project artifacts and creating a new and clean virtual machine setup at the EWC.
 To guarantee business continuity a emergency procedure plan is needed with a list of personnel who are responsible for failure recovery.

 To mitigate a disaster or total loss of data a geo and service redundancy should be established at least for the project source code (e.g. automated mirroring/pulling of the public repository).
 Backup systems may also be created inside the EUMETSAT cloud to create further redundancy.